catalogicsoftware/kubedr/docs/userguide/src/pause_resume.md

   suspend: true
 ```

-Replace "<NAME>" in the following command with the name of the policy
+Replace `<NAME>` in the following command with the name of the policy
 resource and then run it:

 ```bash